Last updated: Nov 8th, 2022

-Armed with knowledge from sales and the customers, create and distribute your collateral and campaigns.
-That is, content and SEO for every stage of the buyer journey, automated email marketing, PPC and any other B2B marketing strategy that works for you.
+Armed with knowledge from sales and customers, create and distribute your collateral and campaigns.
+That is, create content and SEO for every stage of the buyer journey, execute automated email marketing, PPC, and any other B2B marketing strategy that works for you.

 4. Analyze and improve